Student Conduct Policies and Procedures

 - the reason why the witness was not interviewed, if applicable.

-The student conduct administrator will determine if the proffered witness(es) have relevant information.
+Witnesses will only be called to participate in the adjudication at the request of the CJC and/or student conduct adjudicator.
+The student conduct administrator will determine if the witness(es) have relevant information.

-If witnesses are approved to be present, the respondent and complainant are provided with a list of witnesses and any relevant documents related to their appearance at the hearing no later than five (5) business days before the hearing.
-All parties have the opportunity to pose questions of witnesses (through the CJC panel), regardless of who identified them to participate.
+If witnesses are approved to be present, the respondent and complainant are provided with a list of witnesses and any relevant documents related to their appearance at the adjudication no later than five (5) business days before the adjudication.
+All parties have the opportunity to pose questions of witnesses (through the CJC panel or student conduct administrator), regardless of who identified them to participate.

-The student conduct administrator, in his/her discretion, may consolidate multiple reports against a respondent in one hearing, if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident.
+The student conduct administrator has the discretion to consolidate multiple reports against a respondent in one adjudication if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident.

 Additionally, in cases where two or more respondents are allegedly responsible for the same or related incidents, the student conduct administrator shall have the authority to direct that the respondents be heard simultaneously as individuals, as a group, or in sub-groups.
 All decisions of the student conduct administrator regarding consolidation shall be final.

-If a party misses a hearing for any non-emergency or non-compelling reason, the hearing may be held in the individual’s absence at the discretion of the student conduct administrator.
+If a party misses an adjudication for any non-emergency or non-compelling reason, the adjudication may be held in the individual’s absence at the discretion of the student conduct administrator.

-If a respondent chooses to withdraw from the College prior to the conclusion of an investigation or student conduct resolution under this policy, for non-medical or disability-related reasons, the student must go through the re-entry process coordinated by the Dean’s Office and, except where the dean in her/his sole discretion finds exceptional circumstances, the case must be heard prior to the student’s readmission to the College.
+If a respondent chooses to withdraw from the College prior to the conclusion of an investigation or student conduct resolution under this policy, for non-medical or non-disability-related reasons, the student must go through the re-entry process coordinated by the Dean of Students Office and, except where the Vice President for Student Affairs in their sole discretion finds exceptional circumstances, the case must be heard prior to the student’s readmission to the College.